 The CSI home inspection is equipted with the ultimate inspection tool.
 Gain the competitive advantage and take care of more customers.
 Blow them away with dramatic MSX thermal images that clearly reveal problems from sources of energy loss, moisture intrusion and structural issues to overheating electrical and mechanical equipment and also to detect leaks and insulation problems you can’t see with the naked eye.

 Contact us today for a quote on your home inspection.

 For years, really tall chimneys and hidden valleys on big roofs have been the

 most difficult places to inspect.
 Most home inspectors really do try to get to every square inch of the roof with their own two eyes.
-However, the CSI home inspection is equipped with a drone that has a 1-inch 20-megapixel sensor camera capable of shooting 4k/60fps video and Burst Mode stills at 14 fps that could hover over your property maximum range of over 2 miles.
+However, the CSI home inspection is equipped with a drone that has a 1-inch 20-megapixel sensor camera capable of shooting 4k/60fps video and Burst Mode stills at 14 fps that could hover over your property maximum range of 400 feet.
 CSI home inspection is more than well equipped to check out your roof, chimney, or anything else that is just too high for a person to reach safely.

 We are dedicated to providing valuable services to our clients.

 According to an article for Homes & Gardens, moisture and drainage is the single most common problem found

 during home inspections no matter what the home is made of or where it’s built.
 Beyond that, sometimes you can’t even see the moisture.
 So how can you tell when walls, building material, or foundations have been compromised – which could lead to problems later on with structural integrity, not to mention atmospheric pollutants like mold, fungus, and bacteria?